Two different categories of support.

 - Medication management.
 When a psychiatrist or psychiatric NP is involved for SSRIs, mood stabilizers, hormone therapy in coordination, etc.

-What an AI companion is actually for.
+What a nervous system companion is actually for.

 - The in-between conversations.
 The thoughts that aren't big enough to bring to your therapist next Tuesday but are too big to keep in your head until then.